 3.1 Annual demographics

-Age and gender distribution pyramids, such as Figure 3.1.1 can be used to track changes in the population demographic over time.
+Age and gender distribution pyramids, can be used to track changes in the population demographic over time.
+Figure 3.1.1 provides a comparison of the distribution in 2006 compared to five years later, in 2011.